 She sniffs the cold air.
 “Lead eggs, I only produce lead eggs.
 Not good enough for Old Faberge, not good enough, he said.
 Threw me right out.
 Condemned to die.”

 “It’s okay, when the war began I made my living in the factories.
 Everyone needed lead back then.
 My golden years.
 And Mr. Faberge died in destitution.”

 The Old Goose looked prideful as she said it.
-It turned to a soft, sad smile.
+It turns to a soft, sad smile.

 “I’m sorry for boring you.
-I never got the hang of Russian and you just looked so,” The Old Goose paused, “empty.”
+I never got the hang of Russian and you just looked so,” The Old Goose pauses, “empty.”

 “You’re welcome.
 Don’t go into this place.”

 “I promised my friend, he already bought tickets,” I say, feeling uncomfortable.

 “Oh, oh, well, if you’ve already bought tickets I suppose it can’t be helped.”